opentok/opentok-react-native/docs/OTPublisher.md

 **setVideoTransformers()** -- Sets video transformers for the publisher.
 This method has one parameter -- and array of objects defining each transformer to apply to the publisher's stream.
 A transformer object has two properties:

 * `name` (String) -- Either 'BackgroundBlur' (for a background blur filter) or 'BackgroundImageReplacement' (for a background image replacement filter).
-Android only supports the 'BackgroundBlur' transformer (and it is a beta feature in Android).

 * `properties` (String) -- A JSON string with the properties of the Vonage video transformer.